runxiyu/piwg/content/behpl.md

 updated March 2020.
 This is not a canonical copy and **should not** be considered legal advice.

+**This page is copyrighted by YK Pao School.
+The public-domain dedication does not apply.**

 ## PURPOSE STATEMENT
 YK Pao High School seeks to encourage and uphold the highest standards of behaviour from all our students.
 However, we also recognise that an important part of adolescence